Can how we attend to others make all the difference?

 How it works

-Before you enter a new interaction, remind yourself of the phrase, “I like you already.”
+1. Before you enter a new interaction, remind yourself of the phrase, “I like you already.”
 I repeat it a few times in my head.

-Then, bring “I like you” energy into the interaction.
+2. Then, bring “I like you” energy into the interaction.
 Just as you would towards someone you actually know and like, demonstrate that you are present and positive.

-We brainstormed ways to do this at Sunday dinner, including: smile; put your phone away; look them in the eye; listen actively; ask questions; make conversation; notice things they do, and show gratitude for them.
+3. We brainstormed ways to do this at Sunday dinner, including: smile; put your phone away; look them in the eye; listen actively; ask questions; make conversation; notice things they do, and show gratitude for them.

-See what you get back.
+4. See what you get back.
 Is the interaction different or notable in some way?

-If anything the person does falls short of likable, pause and try to wonder why they might have seemed that way.
+5. If anything the person does falls short of likable, pause and try to wonder why they might have seemed that way.
 (I mean, if you already like them, there must be a reason they’re seeming unlikable today, right?!)
 Maybe they’re having a bad day?
 Maybe someone else just underserved them, and they’re still feeling it?

-Why does this work?
+Why does it work?

-Investing even a little in someone makes you more curious and caring towards them.
+First, when you start by valuing someone, you are more present and positive.
+You are more likely to shine your attentional flashlight on aspects of them and the interaction that confirm your prophecy, too.
 You’re more likely to assume better of their affect and actions.
 When needed, this makes you more likely to give space for them to be tired, quiet, or otherwise less “likeable” without passing harsh, snap judgments.

-This “I like you already” mindset took me all the way back to college, when I learned about Austrian-Israeli philosopher, Martin Buber.
-In his book, I and Thou, Buber distinguished two modes of relating: I–It, treating others as objects, and I–Thou, meeting others in mutual presence as humans.
+Thinking about this _I like you already mindset_ took me back to college, when I learned about Austrian-Israeli philosopher, Martin Buber.
+In his book, _I and Thou_, Buber distinguished two modes of relating: I–It, treating others as objects, and I–Thou, meeting others in mutual presence as humans.
 He saw the latter as a means to the divine.
 Though I’m not sure we’re reaching quite that high, I do think my kids would agree that this practice shifts us into I-Thou mode, and it actually does bring out better versions of ourselves.

 My mind also hopped to one of my favorite books from the past year.
 In _How to Know a Person_, David Brooks explores our shared need to feel seen, and how paying attention to another person helps to fill that need in them; it’s giving a gift.

-“When you pay attention to somebody, when you make them feel seen, you are performing a moral act.”
+> “When you pay attention to somebody, when you make them feel seen, you are performing a moral act.”

 Brooks also distinguishes between paying _evaluative attention_ (judging, sizing up, categorizing, etc) and _illuminating attention_ (being curious, wondering, trying to understand, etc).

-“I like you already” shifts us away from evaluating and towards illuminating.
-I love how the illumination analogy dovetails with the flashlight metaphor of attention!
+_I like you already_ shifts us away from evaluating and towards illuminating.
+I love how the illumination analogy dovetails with the flashlight metaphor of attention, too.
 We can each cast the light of our attention on others.
 And when we do, even in small ways, during small moments, it can work like crazy.

 What we’re finding

-The kids and I have found that interactions are noticeably better when we enter with an “I like you already” mindset.
+The kids and I have found that interactions are noticeably better when we enter with an _I like you already_ mindset.

-Even when the interaction is “meh” or even kind of bad, it pretty much feels all good.
-Maybe it’s because when you go in with “I like you already,” you can more readily shrug it off as a missed opportunity, rather than some kind of personal affront.
+Even when the interaction is “meh” or even kind of tough, it still pretty much feels okay.
+Maybe it’s because when you go in with _I like you already_, you can more readily shrug it off as a missed opportunity, rather than some kind of personal affront.
 If you never really dip down into the unlike-zone (un-like zone?), you end up feeling more positive, no matter how the moment goes.

-Though I use this most in short interactions with people I don’t know well, I have also tested it out with friends and family.
+Though I use this most in short interactions with people who I don’t know well, I have also tested it out with friends and family.
 It’s really interesting to observe how an intentional, positive pre-orientation around seeing the other person can positively impact almost any interaction.

 Best of all, we all have a bit of new, shared language with which to talk about how we attend to other people.